UP

 Grandparents

-Many of Delft's richest citizens, who lived in sumptuous houses along the city's main canal, the Oude Delft, had made their fortunes investing in the East and West India trade.
+Many of Delft's wealthiet citizens, who lived in sumptuous houses along the city's main canal, the Oude Delft, had made their fortunes investing in the East and West India (VOC) trade.
 More than 300 Delft households were worth more than 20,000 guilders.
-A carpenter or a mason, instead, might earn 500 guilders a year if his health was good.
+A carpenter or a mason might earn 500 guilders a year if his health was good.
 The city, which is articulated within a network of perpendicular canals, draws its name from the Dutch word delven (digging).
 Although Delft did not have a harbor at the mouth of a river like Bruges, Antwerp or Amsterdam, it was nonetheless connected to the sea by the inland harbor, Delfshaven a few miles away.

 Johannes Vermeer was the second child and only son of Reynier Jansz. (c.
-1591–1652) and his wife Dignum Balthazars, or Digna Baltens (c.
+1591–1652)In documents, Vermeer’s father mostly called himself" Van der Minne," after his stepfather, or Vos (fox), as the animal also depicted on the signboard of his inn—possibly a nod to the medieval animal tale "Vanden vos Reynaerde" or Reynard the Fox, because of his own first name. and his wife Dignum Balthazars, also known as Digna Baltens (c.
 1595–1670).
 Reynier's parents were the tailor Jan Reyersz. (d.
 1597), who lived on the Beestenmarkt in a house called Nassau, a block south of the Nieuwe Kerk, and Cornelia (Neeltge) Goris (c.
 1567–1627).

 A. Flying Fox (Vermeer's presumed birthplace and inn of his father)